koalatee/JamfProPrinterTool/README.md

 Feature Requests and Pull Requests are welcome.
 Feel free to contribute!

-These are the current items I plan to add based on items I did not implement before releasing and feedback from my Site Admins:
+These are the current items I plan to add based on items I did not implement before releasing:
   * After creating a printer, add to local list
   * After deleting a printer, remove from local list
   * Editable Device Details (update without having local printer of same name)
   * Retry getting a printers' details if the API call fails
   * ?
 Client side verbosity/debugging (GUI Enabled) ?
+  * Move between "buildings" without having to re-pull all printers
+  * Better error checking for error codes in jamf (printer name exists, etc...)
+  * Policy creation and/or policy request (slack, ticket, etc...)

 ##  Requirements

+jamf Pro categories that include the name "Printers" (for sorting printers in each building)

 The script was written using Python 3.8.5, but I believe most Python 3 versions should be supported.

 This tool requires the following packages and their dependencies:
   * cryptography
-  * PySide2 (for now v5.14.2.3 was used as several bugs were present in v5.15.x.x)
+  * PySide2
   * requests

 Please see the requirements.txt file for additional information.